ingeniala/heybluekata/README.md

 ### Business Collaboration View

-In the sections below, we will describe the business flows identified for Hey Blue, and the supporting relationship of Conceptual components (defined in the seccion [Application Components Collaboration Views](#application-component-collaboration-views)).
+In the sections below, we will describe the business flows identified for Hey Blue, the supporting relationship of conceptual components (defined in the seccion [Application Components Collaboration Views](#application-component-collaboration-views)), and how the business entities are impacted or support the business processes.

+This set of views are extracted from the Archimate model and detail the:
+- Main business flows of the architecture
+- Main business events derived from the flow and how they connect the different business flows
+- Relations between the components
+- Conceptual Applications components of the architecture and how they support the business processes
+- Main business entities of the architecture
+- Access operations on those business entities, to show what process create, update or read them

 #### Onboarding flows